amin-abualhassan/intro2ml-cw1/readme.md

---data PATH            # custom dataset .txt (overrides the above) --k 10                 # number of CV folds (default: 10) --seed 42              # RNG seed (default: 42) --make-figures         # write plots to outputs/
+--data PATH            # custom dataset .txt (overrides the above) --k 10                 # number of CV folds (default: 10) --seed 42              # RNG seed (default: 42) --make-figures         # write decision tree to outputs, only supported for the clean data
 ```

 ---